agile-ts/documentation/docs/Interfaces.md

 ## `GroupRemoveConfig`

-This is the `GroupRemoveConfig` Interface, and it is used as configuration object the `remove` function.
+The `GroupRemoveConfigInterface` is used as configuration object in functions like `remove()`.
-Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
 ```ts
 export interface GroupRemoveConfigInterface {